Nora Marks Dauenhauer: Education and career

 Dauenhauer's first language is Tlingit, she began to learn English when she entered school at the age of 8.
 Dauenhauer dropped out of Douglas school after the 6th grade, due to being embarrassed and mistreated by her teachers.
-When Dauenhauer began teaching Tlingit at Juneau Highschool, she went on to get her GED because when working with the high school kids she discovered that she needed help.
+When Dauenhauer began teaching Tlingit at Juneau High School, she went on to get her GED because when working with the high school kids she discovered that she needed help.
 After receiving her GED, she later went on to higher education In 1976, she earned a bachelor's degree in Anthropology from Alaska Methodist University (Alaska Pacific University).
 Dauenhauer researched Tlingit language for the Alaska Native Language Center at the University of Alaska, Fairbanks from 1972 to 1973.
 There she translated and transcribed works of Tlingit culture into books.
 Her books include Beginning Tlingit, published in 1976.
 When Dauenhauer received a National Endowment for the Humanities grant, she and her family moved to Juneau, Alaska, in 1983.
-There she became a principal researcher in language and cultural studies at the Sealaska Heritage Foundation from 1983-1997.
+There she became a principal researcher in language and cultural studies at the Sealaska Heritage Foundation from 1983 to 1997.
 Dauenhauer’s work was influenced by the sea and land, her work preserves the oral culture and stories of previous generations.
 In the year 2000, Dauenhauer published a volume of poetry and prose, known as Life Woven with Song.
 The collection draws its focus towards being an autoethnography of the Tlingit tribe; the volume contains short lyric poems, autobiographical pieces about Dauenhauer and her life in the northern Pacific coast, as well as a few dramatic plays that depict traditional Tlingit Raven stories.
 From October 10, 2012, to October 2014 she was Alaska States Poet Laureate.